 The proteins interacting with PICK1 have roles in synaptic plasticity, neuronal cell morphology, and mitochondrial-dependent apoptosis.
 In most of the cases, PICK1 acts as a critical regulator of membrane receptors' subcellular trafficking to modulate neural processes such as learning and memory1.

-PICK1 is widely expressed in brain, testis, heart, lung, liver, kidney and muscle2.
+PICK1 is widely expressed in the brain, testis, heart, lung, liver, kidney and muscle2.

 Its abnormal expression in brain has been linked to drug abuse and dependence, schizophrenia, and psychosis.
 Recent evidence suggest that PICK1 may affect human cancer development3,4.
 PICK1 has also been reported to be expressed in insulin-producing pancreatic beta-cells where it may play a role in the neuroendocrine system5.

 Immuno-colocalization of GluR1 and PICK1 in rat hippocampus.Immunohistochemical staining of immersion-fixed, free floating rat brain frozen sections using rabbit Anti-PICK1 Antibody (#APZ-014), (1:400) and Guinea pig Anti-GluR1 (GluA1) (extracellular) Antibody (#AGP-009), (1:400).
 A. GluR1 staining (green).
 B. PICK1 staining (red) in the same section.
 C. Merge of the two images reveals co-localization in several interneurons (arrows) in the dentate gyrus (DG).

 Alomone Labs is pleased to offer a highly specific antibody directed against an epitope of rat PICK1.
 Anti-PICK1 Antibody (#APZ-014) can be used in western blot and immunohistochemistry applications.
 It has been designed to recognize Protein interacting with C kinase 1 from rat, mouse and human samples.